alexbfree/thesis/src/appendices.md

 - **GDPR** - General Data Protection Regulation - the EU's 2018 regulations that give users rights over the collection and use of their personal data
 - **Gatekeeper** - One who controls the flow of data or information between an organisation and an individual
 - **HCI - Human Computer Interaction** - research and practice that explores how people relate to and use computer systems
-- **HDI - Human Data Interaction** - a subdiscipline of HCI that focuses on people's relationship with data, rather than with the system
+- **HDI - Human Data Interaction** - a sub-discipline of HCI that focuses on people's relationship with data, rather than with the system
 - **Hestia.ai** - Swiss company working in the data access and understanding services space, which I currently work for
 - **HII - Human Information Interaction** - a discipline in library sciences that considers how humans relate to information regardless of technology used
 - **Humane Technology** - a movement focused on making technology that is more sensitive to people's lives and needs